saulfabregwiivc/FCEUXTX/README.txt

 - Updated to the latest FCEUX (git 88d7f39)
 - Added vWii Forwarder Channel for Wii U
-- Updated PPU color palettes from FCEUmm (by libretro)
+- Updated PPU color palettes from FCEUmm (libretro)
 - Added A+B+START trigger to go back to menu with Classic Controller work with NES/Snes Classic Mini controllers
 - Fixed dialogue box text color to screen position and controller settings